anthemion-org/ogle-web/README.md

 React requires that component names be capitalized, so component classes are _not_ prefixed with `t`.

-The prefixes are followed (in most cases) by a _root_ word describing the business concern or other high-level concept that is being referenced.
+Most prefixes are followed by a _root_ word describing the business concern or other high-level concept that is being referenced.
 The goal is to distinguish scope and other technical details in the prefixes, allowing the same root to be reused — without name collisions — as the concept is referenced in different ways.
 As an example, imagine a function that reads account data associated with a numeric index, logs the account retrieval, and then returns the data:

 ```
-function uAcct(ajAcct) {
+export function uAcct(ajAcct) {
   const oAcct = Accts[ajAcct];
   uLog_AccessAcct(oAcct);
   return oAcct;
 }
 ```

 In this case, `uAcct`, `ajAcct`, and `oAcct` all reference the same entity, but in different ways.
-For this reason, they all share the same root, yet there are no name collisions.
+For this reason, they all share the same root, yet the names do not conflict.

-Within a root, the noun or verb that defines the concept most basically is listed _first_; modifiers follow in decreasing order of importance.
+Within the root, the noun or verb that defines the concept most basically is listed _first_; modifiers follow in decreasing order of importance.

 Functions are often defined by a verb; if that verb acts on a noun, the verb and its modifiers are listed _first_, these are followed by an underscore, and then the noun is given, along with its modifiers.
 This clarifies which modifiers apply to the verb and which to the noun.
 A function that performs a ‘full update’ on the ‘read cache’ (whatever that might mean) would be named: